ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

     ## Solution

     Start practicing regularly with simple code katas, do not try to jump directly to writing tests for legacy codebases or data science workflows.
-    It will very likely take you at least 6 months to get comfortable with the basics of testing
+    It will very likely take you at least 3-4 months to get comfortable with the basics of testing

     If possible use a small side project at work where your hands are free to move.
     :::

 1. The more you wait to incorporate tests in your workflow, the more difficult it will get to do it.
-    Imagine saying to your Product Manager, that after 6 months of crunching and regurgitating code, suddenly you want to write tests because one day you woke up and decided you cared about quality (hopefully after reading this rant).
+    Imagine after 6 months of crunching and regurgitating code, saying to your Product Manager, that suddenly you want to write tests because one day you woke up and decided you cared about quality (hopefully after reading this rant).

-    Now imagine that at the start of your project, you said to that blissfully unaware PM: "There shall be a test for every bit of code produced, and no test means no code, means no feature!"
+    Now imagine that at the start of your project, you said to that blissfully unaware PM: "There shall be a test for every bit of code produced, and no test means no code, means no feature!".
+    The only possible answer for that PM will be: "Amen".

     ::: {.callout-tip}